Lasseignejk/DC-Notes/BackEnd/Backend1--SetUpServer.md

 ## Step 5

-5. Run `node --watch app.js` and you should see your console.log in your termianl showing your port is ready to accept request.
+5. Run `node --watch app.js` and you should see your console.log in your terminal showing your port is ready to accept request.

 ## Step 6 routes
+- A route is a path for your server to do a specified action.
+Generally a route has a HTTP Method that is required to access it.

-- this is a basic route
+- This is a basic route

 ```
 app.get("/jaye", (req, res) => {